PCTsai0621/FlowFieldVisualization/README.md

 # FlowFieldVisualization
-This project implement a visualization tool for flow field by show a arrow map.
+This project implement a visualization tool for flow field by showing arrow map.

 ## Dependencies
   - OpenCV